romain-ngo/weathered_back/README.md

 ```
 **/!\\ Add `.env` to `.gitignore` and make sure it is never committed /!\\**

+## Launch app
-2. You can start the flask application by starting the bash script `start.sh` located in the root folder by running:
+1. You can start the flask application by starting the bash script `start.sh` located in the root folder by running:

 ```bash
 sh start.sh